NCLEX Scoring Made Simple

 Passing Score Calculation:

-A mathematical concept known as a “logit” determines the NCLEX passing score.
+A mathematical concept known as a “logit” determines the passing NCLEX score.
 This number is related to the likelihood of answering a question correctly.
-To pass the NCLEX, you must achieve a logit of 0 or higher.
+To secure a score to pass NCLEX, you must achieve a logit of 0 or higher.
 Furthermore, you must score a 95% confidence interval in your abilities.

 Variable Number of Questions: